PCOS & other ovarian cysts

 As of now, there is no cure for PCOS.
 Symptoms can be relieved by changes to diet and lifestyle, hormonal supplementation, and/or certain surgical procedures.
 Disease progression can be monitored with charting and other diagnostic technologies.

 NaProTechnology is also advancing the treatment of PCOS.
-PCOS can be treated with the surgical wedge resection procedure, which reduces the size of the ovaries.
-Although it currently isn’t a cure, the surgery can provide relief, especially when coupled with a balance to hormones and changes to health and diet (although you should speak to a doctor before making any major diet changes or taking new supplements).
+PCOS can be treated with a surgical wedge resection procedure, which reduces the size of the ovaries.
+Although it currently isn’t a cure, the surgery can provide symptom relief, especially when coupled with diet and other lifestyle improvements (always speak to a doctor before making any major diet changes or taking new supplements).

 If you are currently on hormonal birth control (a common prescription for women suffering from symptoms of cysts or PCOS), be aware that hormonal contraceptives do not treat the underlying cause of your PCOS.
 Further, being on contraceptives will make it impossible to accurately chart your cycle and get to the bottom of what type of cysts you are experiencing.